Civil Practice Guidelines

 A. Civil pre-trial or status conferences may be conducted by either the Judge, the Magistrate, or the Staff Attorney.

-C. Prior to the Final Pre-trial Conference, trial counsel must confer about their willingness to waive a jury and/or have the case heard by the Magistrate and a jury; the minimum number of days anticipated to conclude the trial and whether time limits will be useful to keep matters moving; the number of parties and witnesses participating in trial and any special scheduling needs; any Motions to be addressed prior to commencing trial; and deposition transcripts or videotapes filed with the Clerk’s office that need to be retrieved and for which evidentiary rulings must be made before presentation during trial.
+B. Prior to the Final Pre-trial Conference, trial counsel must confer about their willingness to waive a jury and/or have the case heard by the Magistrate; the minimum number of days anticipated to conclude the trial and whether time limits will be useful to keep matters moving; the number of parties and witnesses participating in trial and any special scheduling needs; any Motions to be addressed prior to commencing trial; and deposition transcripts or videotapes filed with the Clerk’s office that need to be retrieved and for which evidentiary rulings must be made before presentation during trial.

 A. Ordinarily, trials commence at 9:00 a.m. and recess for the day around 4:30 p.m.
 These hours can be altered somewhat to accommodate witness schedules.
 Once a jury is sworn, we make it a priority to move trials to completion.
-Pleas in criminal cases or other business of Courtroom 7A is sometimes conducted during the noon hour, but once a jury is sworn, we make it a priority to keep jury trials moving to completion.
 Please plan accordingly.

 B. Motions in Limine are discouraged.
 They may be filed only after good faith discussion by Counsel and upon certification that reasonable efforts to resolve the issue(s) were exhausted.
-All motions in limine shall be filed thirty days prior to the trial date, and shall also be e mailed to the Court in Microsoft Word format.
+All motions in limine shall be filed thirty days prior to the trial date.

 C. Trial briefs are not required.
 However, Counsel are encouraged to submit copies of key cases or short memoranda addressed to novel legal issues.